reybos/reybos/README.md

-## Hi 👋 my name is Andrew
+## Hi 👋 my name is Andrew.
+I'm Java Developer

-I am a backend developer with over 2 years of experience working with Java and 1 year of managing a small team.
-Throughout my career, I have worked in product teams, and I truly enjoy it: being involved in projects from designing technical solutions to supporting them in production.
+𝗔 𝗳𝗲𝘄 𝗳𝗮𝗰𝘁𝘀 𝗮𝗯𝗼𝘂𝘁 𝗺𝗲:

+- 5+ years of experience as a Software Developer, specializing in backend development for e-commerce and last-mile logistics applications.
+Expertise includes Java, Spring framework, PostgreSQL.
+- Experience with the full product development cycle, from concept to launch.
+Implemented over 7 projects, leading teams of 2 to 6 people.
+One of these projects was the development of a new microservice for C2C orders through the pickup points of the company I worked for.
+- In 2.5 years, I went from Junior Developer to Engineering Manager of a 5-person backend team.